MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Specify the repeat with the REPEAT-button.

 Time (5): This provides information about the duration and the remaining play time.
-By standard the play time expired of the current track is displayed.
-The display is in hours, minutes and seconds.
+By default, the elapsed play time of the current track is displayed.
+The display is in hours, minutes, and seconds.
 Press the OSD-button (Fig. 3/36) once or several times to have further times displayed.

 DVD-menu page 1